Pyramids of Giza, Egypt

 Dress code for visiting Mosques

-When you are planning to visit mosques in Egypt or in any other Middle Eastern country, you have to have your legs and shoulders covered and this applies to men too.
+If you are planning to visit mosques in Egypt or any other Middle Eastern country, you have to have your legs and shoulders covered and this applies to men too.
 No shorts and no tank tops showing your shoulders.

 For women I recommend bringing a scarf as you have to cover your head when entering the mosque, otherwise, you will not be allowed to enter.
 Some mosques may be lending scarves, but I think it is better and easier to wear your own scarf.